Ordered Reliability Bits Guessing Random Additive Noise Decoding: ORBGRAND

 \subsection{Piece-wise linear fitting and quantization}

 Key to ORBGRAND's practical complexity is that it operates on $\relest^n=(\relest_1,\ldots,\relest_n)$, an approximation to the original rank ordered reliability curve for a given received code block $(\absorbLLR{1},\ldots, \absorbLLR{n})$.
-The approximation level determines the trade-off between algorithmic complexity and the decoding performance.
-The simplest statistical model is a line through the origin, which only requires rank ordering of the received bits by their reliability, but results in degraded performance at higher SNR scenarios.
+The approximation level determines the trade-off between algorithmic complexity and decoding precision.
+The simplest statistical model is a line through the origin, which solely requires knowledge of the rank order of the received bits by their reliability, but results in degraded performance at higher SNR scenarios.
 The model underlying the full ORBGRAND necessitates two stages: piece-wise linear fitting and quantization.
 While there are numerous approaches for either higher accuracy or lower complexity, here we introduce a method with moderate algorithmic complexity that serves as a reference design and demonstrates the robustness of ORBGRAND.

 Given an independent and identically distributed set of random variables, $\{A_i:i\in\{1,\ldots,n\}\}$, drawn from a cumulative distribution $F_A$, results from the theory of Order Statistics \cite{david2004order} tell us that rank ordering from least to greatest, so that $A_{(i)}$ is the $i$-th smallest value, leads to $A_{(i)} \approx F^{-1}_A\left(i/n\right)$ for $1 \leq i \leq n$ and large $n$. $F^{-1}_A(\cdot)$ is a monotonically increasing function and serves as the functional mean of rank ordered ensembles of observations $\{A_i:i\in\{1,\ldots,n\}\}$.
 For rank ordered reliabilities of blocks of bits received from the channel, $(\absorbLLR{1},\ldots, \absorbLLR{n})$, this serves as guidance for a fitting procedure for the statistical model.